SCastanedaMunoz/README-Generator/README.md

 ## **Usage**
 As mentioned before, The main purpose of this CLI application is to reduce the time developers spend writting **README** files and allow them to use more of their time actually developing their apps.
 Although, a lot of can be achieved by using this **CLI Application**, this is purely intented to create a well structured base for your **README** files, there is always room for improvement so do not take any outputs as a final product!
 Make your **README** files richer and better!

+Here is a Video Walkthrough on how to use the app: [Video Walkthrough.](https://drive.google.com/file/d/1M4yuWK0EnRpK7FxjzW89TGU2qR9TFmu3/view?usp=sharing)

 ## **License**

 This project is under the ISC License: